Why unhealthy weight is a disease?

 Unhealthy weight (both overweight and obesity) is a disease that causes many other diseases such as high blood pressure, diabetes, bad cholesterol, cancers, stroke, and heart attacks.

-Those patients with unhealthy weight have damage to the neurohormonal system of the brain that leads to patients having a higher weight set point.
+Patients with unhealthy weight have damaged their neurohormonal system of the brain, causing a higher weight set point.
 The hypothalamus is the part of the brain that controls energy and appetite.
 Those who suffer from unhealthy weight have damaged the hypothalamus.

 How weight gain occurs and reoccurs